samg/stealth-stars/script.md

 At New Relic we've been applying this concept to performance.
 Performance is an important feature of any software, and when you solve performace problems you realize that you end up solving similar problems over and over again, in different projects and contexts.
 Practicing your ability to recognize the shape of these common problems helps you become a better programmer and deliver better software.

-If you want to try this on your own you should check out http://newrelic-ruby-kata.herokuapp.com/ which is an app you can easily deploy for free to heroku which contains a set of performance puzzles and instructions to guide you through them.

 Today though, we're going to go through another set of performance problems that we've hit on a Rails application we have been developing.
 We'll show you how we identified these problems using New Relic and how we fixed them.

 ### HANDOFF TO SAM